 One of our readers also forwarded this report in the New York Times of 19 May 1914, making an announcement of her death.
 Click here

-7. This interesting article by writer, Tish Farrell has just been received (2015) from one of our regular readers regarding Kenyan History.
+7. This interesting article by writer, Tish Farrell has been received (2015) at our Reasearch Department, sent to us from one of our regular readers regarding Kenyan History.
 Read more.

 8. "In August 1903 Theodor Herzl delivered a bombshell in his opening speech to the sixth annual congress of the World Zionist Organisation in Basle.
 He revealed that Joseph Chamberlain, the British Colonial Secretary, had offered him a large area of East Africa as a homeland for the persecuted Jews of Eastern Europe - and that he didn't think it should be refused.
 This was Zionism's first great crisis, with the movement split in two over what became known as the 'Ugandan Scheme'.
 It wasn't for another two years that the British offer was finally refused.
 And as a result a breakaway group, the Jewish Territorial Organisation (led by 'the Jewish Dickens' Israel Zangwill), set about trying to find a homeland in such places as Libya, Australia and Angola.
 On the hundredth anniversary of Chamberlain's offer, this programme looks at a forgotten moment that reveals much about both Zionist and British colonial history.